 Who should buy what

 You want the most reliable, well-supported system with the best grow results and you don’t mind paying more: AeroGarden Harvest.
-The ecosystem isn’t perfect and the proprietary pods cost more than they should, but this is the one I’d trust to keep working in two years.
+The product line isn’t perfect and the proprietary pods cost more than they should, but this is the one I’d trust to keep working in two years.

 You’re buying this as a gift and want something that looks nice and requires zero thinking: Click & Grow.
 It’s not the value winner, it’s not the yield winner, but it’s dead simple and it won’t intimidate someone who’s never grown anything before.